 List of Camping Gear You Don’t Need

-3. A Full-Size Coffee Maker.
 Coffee makers are another one of those single-use items.
 Whether it is percolator or a french press, they end to take up a lot of room.
 Instead, you can buy a one-cup filter-less coffee maker.
-It sits on top of your coffee mug, you add coffee and boiling water, and in the a couple of minutes you have a tasty cup of joe.
+It sits on top of your coffee mug, you add coffee and boiling water, and in the a couple of minutes you have a tasty cup of Joe.
 I love that there are no filters to deal with, minimizing waste for your green camping trip!

 photo credit: mckaysavage